 This test is available at two levels:

-IELTS Life Skills – A1 Speaking and Listening: Someone who is going to apply for the UK immigration Visa for a ‘family of a settled person’ should take IELTS Life Skills A1 test.
+IELTS Life Skills – A1 Speaking and Listening: Someone who is going to apply for the UK immigration Visa for a ‘family of a settled person should take the IELTS Life Skills A1 test.

-IELTS Life Skills – B1 Speaking and Listening: IELTS Life Skills B1 is suitable to people who want to apply for UK Visa and Immigration for indefinite leave to remain or citizenship.
+IELTS Life Skills – B1 Speaking and Listening: IELTS Life Skills B1 is suitable for people who want to apply for UK Visa and Immigration for indefinite leave to remain or citizenship.

 Who this test is for?

-If you are planning to apply for UK visa and immigration for any of the two following purposes, then you are most likely require taking the IELTS Life Skills test:
+If you are planning to apply for a UK visa and immigration for any of the two following purposes, then you are most likely require to take the IELTS Life Skills test: